-If you don’t have a ticket or you missed your time window, they will suggest other areas you can visit.
+If you don’t have a reservation ticket , they will suggest other areas you can visit.

-All visitors (and employees) in EL Yunque National Forest are required to wear face masks (covering nose and mouth) while in the forest, and maintain social distancing.
+All visitors (and employees) in EL Yunque National Forest are asked to wear face masks (covering nose and mouth) if social distancing is not possible.
 Parking will be limited, and only permitted in designated parking area (others will be ticketed).
 All trash you generate must be taken out of the forest when you depart.

 What If I Can’t Get a Reservation?

 If there are no tickets available for the day or time you want to visit El Yunque, there are other options that do not have controlled access.